 For many of us, work-life balance is an elusive concept.
 It’s difficult to balance a demanding job with everything else going on – our families, our hobbies, our personal health.
-Finding time for everything can seem impossible, and in today’s ultra-wired society, it’s can be all too easy to get sucked into checking emails and texting our bosses after-hours.
+Finding time for everything can seem impossible, and in today’s ultra-wired society, it’s can be all too easy to get sucked into checking emails and texting our clients after-hours.

 Ready to get a better handle on your work-life balance?
 Here are a few tips to consider: